Claude Debussy: Prélude á l’Aprés-midi d’un faune

 The main theme (heard from the solo flute at the beginning), is developed at length throughout the piece, with different instruments taking the theme and creating their own variation.
 The work is littered with chromatic harmony changes, whole tone runs – giving it that other-worldly aura – as well as compound metre changes.

 The voicing of the instruments is reflective of nature and Debussy’s lack of a tonal centre makes the work innovative and so intriguing to listen to.
 The main melodies are chiefly led by the woodwinds and horns, with the harps and strings playing accompaniment cells of music to support the sound world being created.
 This does change at some points in the piece, especially within the more climactic sections of the work.
 The dream-like atmosphere that is created really highlights Debussy’s highly intelligent way of stretching traditional key systems to their limits, without quite distinguishing them.

 Prélude à l’Après-midi d’un faune is a prime example of Impressionism and the turn-of-the-century music climate in France.
 With its advanced sound world and new conception of music as an art genre, this piece uses tonal colour, timbre blending and orchestration to communicate the musical syntax of the piece.

-This blog is dedicated to my friend and Debussy lover, Ben Evans.
+This blog is dedicated to Ben Evans.